-- He will ultimately welcome us into his eternal kingdom or send us to hell based on whether we helped those in the most desperate need—the hungry, the sick, prisoners, the naked, the stranger… society’s disenfranchised.
+- Jesus will ultimately welcome us into his eternal kingdom or send us to hell based on whether we helped those in the most desperate need.
+This includes the hungry, the sick, prisoners, the naked, the stranger… society’s disenfranchised.

 We Christians routinely tell people who want to know what they need to do to gain eternal life that they must do such things as believe in Jesus, confess their sins, repent, ask for forgiveness or submit to Jesus’ lordship.
 Yet Jesus says his sole criterion for deciding our eternal destiny is whether we’ve actively cared for society’s weakest and most vulnerable members.